 Para Lab – Meander~Delta

-On the 28th / 06/2020 Para lab met up at Brunclough reservoir.
+On the 28th / 06/2020 para lab met up at Brunclough reservoir.
 Everyone was tasked with creating ’a device to test the material properties of a thing’.
 I produced an edition of 15 Meander~Delta objects [drawings and text contained within a petri dish] with which to collect things and make notes, I also brought a homemade tardigrade extractor [salad spinner].
-The wind and rain on occasion proved to be too disrupting to do any detailed work – or too difficult even speak to each other… https://www.instagram.com/p/CCEcx1-F7fD/?utm_source=ig_web_button_share_sheet https://www.instagram.com/p/CB-3MrkllD6/?utm_source=ig_web_button_share_sheet https://www.instagram.com/p/CCBafc3F-2n/?utm_source=ig_web_button_share_sheet
+The wind and rain on occasion proved to be too disrupting to do any detailed work – or too difficult even speak to each other… https://www.instagram.com/p/CB-3MrkllD6/?utm_source=ig_web_button_share_sheet https://www.instagram.com/p/CCBafc3F-2n/?utm_source=ig_web_button_share_sheet

-"The Meander~Delta method is a form of direct experiential collaborative research enacted through walking and doing experiments in the natural [or other] environment.
-The aim is that this process may lead to new ideas and discussions which cause the participant to meander from the planned course of action to reveal alternative routes and different ways of looking.
-During the meander, notes are made, and the results of the experiments recorded; The collection and sorting of these materials form the ~Delta object: an archive of the event.
+Meandering is an experiential research method enacted through walking in the natural [or urban] environment whist being tasked with a specific activity [collecting, experimenting, sampling the environment].
+The aim is that this process may lead to new ideas and discussions which cause the participants to meander from the planned course of action and in doing so reveal alternative routes and different ways of looking.
+During the meander, notes are made, and the process is recorded; The sorting of residual material generated become a "Delta object" an archive of the event.
 Meander 1.
 To slowly wander from a given course.
-2. (of a river or road) follow a winding course 3. a journey that has no particular direction: Delta~ diagram ~Delta 1.
-The accumulation and sorting of material as a result
+2. (of a river or road) follow a winding course 3. a journey that has no particular direction: ~Delta 1.
+The accumulation and sorting of material as

 Williams Clough ascent using Autoscope